onqtam/headjack/src/unsorted/concerns.md

 Concern: status inequality - even if one platform and set of algorithms let newcomers have a chance, other platforms may not.
 But maybe it balances on aggregate

+- what happens if an event that's not anchored yet becomes illegitimate by an IDM unauthorizing an application before the content is anchored?
+Confusing for people...